 A journey on Scotland’s North Coast 500 makes for a spectacular road trip in itself, with plenty of highlights along the way.
 But for those with the time and inclination to stray from the main route, there is so much more to see and do down endless tracks leading to far flung nooks of the land.
-In this guide we’ll cover the best North Coast 500 side trips, island add-ons, and extended itineraries – perfect for those looking to slow things down and explore even more of Scotland’s natural wonders.
+In this guide we’ll cover the best North Coast 500 side trips, island add-ons, and extended itineraries – perfect for those looking to slow things down and explore even more of the spectacular Scottish Highlands and Islands.

 In addition to the adventures outlined in this guide, check out our top 15 North Coast 500 Highlights to help you plan the perfect trip.